What Is My Home Worth? How to Use Free Automated Valuation Models

 How can I find and use a free AVM estimate?

-There are many free consumer-focused AVMs or home value estimators (HVE) available online.
+There are many free consumer-focused AVMs or home value estimators (HVEs) available online.
 A simple Google search will reveal dozens of options from reputable providers.
 Because there are so many fast, free options, we advise you to try multiple tools in order to best triangulate your ballpark estimate.

 Each provider incorporates its own algorithm and proprietary data into its model, so your particular property may get a higher valuation from one provider over another.
-Because none of the AVMs are very transparent about how their model works, or which exact data points they are using, you will have to do a bit of trial and error.
+Because none of the AVMs are very transparent about how their model works or which exact data points they are using, you will have to do a bit of trial and error.

 How does HomeLight’s free home value estimator work?

-HomeLight’s Home Value Estimator is a fantastic option that includes a unique approach to valuing properties.
+HomeLight’s Home Value Estimator is a great option that includes a unique approach to valuing properties.
 We’ve done a lot of analysis and iterations to determine the right combination of publicly available, proprietary, and user-submitted data to produce more accurate value estimates.

 The process includes a short questionnaire with seven questions that have been proven to increase the accuracy of your home valuation estimate.
 The tool asks for simple information, such as the property’s condition and the year it was built.